Minnesota Quitclaim Deed Form

 Selecting a Minnesota Quitclaim Deed Form

 Minnesota quitclaim deed forms must be tailored to Minnesota law.
 Real estate laws vary between states, so a quitclaim deed that complies with another state’s laws could be invalid in Minnesota.
-A deed that does not satisfy Minnesota law may be refused by the county recorder or lead to a future defect in the property’s title.
+The county recorder may refuse a deed that does not satisfy Minnesota law or lead to a future defect in the property’s title.

 - MN Stat. § 507.07.